bedirhnturhn/NewsApp_SwiftUI_MVVM/README.md

 # TODOS
 - New Network Layer
 - Add Unit Tests
+- Improve architecture
-- Add DB(Firebase) for save news and user interests
+- add more filter and sorting method for news

 # Feature
 - SwiftUI